revilowaldow/BITC/Sessions/2023/11 05 - Session 11.md

 Kathkachan Dyvare existed 200 years ago and took place as the second founding

-Marked skin, forged by trauma and loss, becomes violent and grows until unstoppable, positive light for KAthkach but
+Marked skin, forged by trauma and loss, becomes violent and grows until unstoppable, positive light for Kathkach but not always for other instances